monoklabs/monok-docs/docs/setupnewfeed.rst

 2. Insert the keywords for your query and any relevant location, if any
 3. Choose additional settings such as interlinking or social media embeds

-Example of a UK Entertainment News Feed
+Example of a Gaming News Feed
 ---------------------------------

 .. image:: images/setupgaming.png